-- Digital Customer Experience: Principally consists of omni-channel customer care services primarily delivered through digital (non-voice) channels.
-Other solutions include customer care services for new product or market launches, trust & safety solutions and customer acquisition solutions. - Trust and Safety: Principally consists of review and disposition of user and advertiser generated visual, text and audio content for purposes which include removal or labeling of policy violating, offensive or misleading content.
-We are developing and enforcing client designated Trust and Safety policies in several areas including intellectual property, job and commerce postings, objectionable material, political advertising, dating apps and digital marketplaces and gaming platforms.
+• Digital Customer Experience: Principally consists of omni-channel customer care services primarily delivered through digital (non-voice) channels.
+Other solutions include learning experience and customer care services for new product or market launches and customer acquisition solutions.

+- Trust and Safety: Principally consists of review and disposition of user and advertiser generated visual, text and audio content for purposes which include removal or labeling of policy violating, offensive or misleading content.
 Also included in this area are our offerings for risk management, compliance, identity management and fraud. - AI Services: Principally consists of high-quality data labeling services, annotation, context relevance and transcription services performed for the purpose of training and tuning machine learning algorithms, enabling them to develop cutting-edge AI systems.